There’s barely a week goes by without somebody asking me in the Facebook Group for advice on what the best life coaching books for coaches,

 This life coaching book was average at best and pompous and misleading at worst.

 The Prosperous Coach contained numerous contradictions and was long on platitudes and short on actionable advice.

 It’s been overhyped in the same way as The Four Hour Work Week was.

 In other words, 99.9% of readers will never reach the level of success/freedom the authors claim they can, by following their model.
-Nonetheless, I have met dozens of coaches rave about the book who had no fucking clients!
+Nonetheless, I have met dozens of coaches who rave about the book who had no fucking clients!

 One of the tenets of the book is to do free 2 hours or longer deep dive sessions with prospective clients to demonstrate the value of coaching.

-Time and again I have seen coaches asking in Facebook Groups, ‘how do I convert people after a discovery call or deep dive?’
+Time and again, I have seen coaches asking in Facebook Groups, ‘how do I convert people after a discovery call or deep dive?’
 Or complain that they’ve spent scores of hours coaching for free with no sign-ups.